monix/monix/docs/schedulers.md

 The above will print `"Hello world"` after 1 second (the initial delay) and then every 2 seconds after that.
-Successive executions of a task scheduled with `schedulePeriodically()` do NOT overlap.
-The implementation tries its best to schedule the first execution at `initialDelay` and then at `initialDelay + period` and then at `initialDelay + 2 * period` and so on.
+Successive executions of a task scheduled with `scheduleRepeated()` do NOT overlap and are scheduled to run after the specified `delay`.

 #### Recursive re-scheduling - tasks that re-schedule themselves